buildkite/test-collector-android/README.md

 To enable debugging output, create and set `BUILDKITE_ANALYTICS_DEBUG_ENABLED` environment variable to `true` on your test environment (CI server or local machine).

 For instrumented tests debugging, access the variable using `buildConfigField` and pass it through your `MyTestCollector` class.
-Refer the [sample project](https://github.com/buildkite/test-collector-android/blob/main/sample/) for implementation.
+Refer the [example project](https://github.com/buildkite/test-collector-android/blob/main/example/) for implementation.

 ## ⚒ Developing